raystack/raccoon/docs/docs/concepts/architecture.md

 ### Event Delivery Gurantee \(at-least-once for most time\)

-The server for the most times provide at-least-once event delivery gurantee.
+The server for the most times provide at-least-once event delivery guarantee.

 Event data loss happens in the following scenarios:

-- When the server shutsdown, events in-flight in the kafka buffer or those stored in the internal channels are potentially lost.
-The server performs, on a best-effort basis, sending all the events to kafka within a configured shutdown time `WORKER_BUFFER_FLUSH_TIMEOUT_MS`.
+- When the server shuts down, events in-flight in the buffer or those stored in the internal channels are potentially lost.
+The server performs, on a best-effort basis, to send all the events within a configured shutdown timeout `WORKER_BUFFER_FLUSH_TIMEOUT_MS`.
 The default time is set to 5000 ms within which it is expected that all the events are sent by then.
-- When the upstream kafka cluster is facing a downtime
+- When the downstream message queue is facing a downtime

   Every event sent from the client is stored in-memory in the buffered channels \(explained in the `Acknowledging events` section\).
-The workers pull the events from this channel and publishes to kafka.
-The server does not maintain any event peristence.
+The workers pull the events from this channel and send it to Producer for publishing.
+The server does not maintain any event persistence.
 This is a conscious decision to enable a simpler, performant ingestion design for the server.
-The buffer/retries of failed events is relied upon Kafka's internal buffer/retries respectively.
-In future: Server can be augmented for zero-data loss or at-least-once guarantees through intermediate event persitence.
+In future: Server can be augmented for zero-data loss or at-least-once guarantees through intermediate event persistence.

 ## Acknowledging events

-Event acknowledgements was designed to signify if the events batch is received and sent to Kafka successfully.
+Event acknowledgements was designed to signify if the events batch is received and sent successfully.
 This will enable the clients to retry on failed event delivery.
 Raccoon chooses when to send event acknowledgement based on the configuration parameter `EVENT_ACK`.

 ### EVENT_ACK = 0

 Raccoon sends the acknowledgments as soon as it receives and deserializes the events successfully using the proto `SendEventRequest`.
 This configuration is recommended when low latency takes precedence over end to end acknowledgement.
-The acks are sent even before it is produced to Kafka.
+The acks are sent even before it is produced to downstream message queue.
 The following picture depicts the sequence of the event ack.

 ![](/assets/raccoon_sync.png)

 Pros:

-- Performant as it does not wait for kafka/network round trip for each batch of events.
+- Performant as it does not wait for producer/network round trip for each batch of events.

 Cons:

 - Potential data-loss and the clients do not get a chance to retry/resend the events.
-The possiblity of data-loss occurs when the kafka borker cluster is facing a downtime.
+The possibility of data-loss occurs when the downstream message queue is experiencing downtime.

 ### EVENT_ACK = 1

-Raccoon sends the acknowledgments after the events are acknowledged successfully from the Kafka brokers.
+Raccoon sends the acknowledgments after the events are acknowledged successfully from the downstream message queue.
 This configuration is recommended when reliable end-to-end acknowledgements are required.
 Here the underlying publisher acknowledgement is leveraged.

 ![](/assets/raccoon_async.png)